ibm-cloud-docs/Cloudant/api/advanced_replication.md

 - [`/_scheduler/docs`](#the-_scheduler-docs-endpoint)
 - [`/_scheduler/jobs`](#the-_scheduler-jobs-endpoint)

-You can manage and determine replication status more quickly and easily when you use these endpoints.
+You can manage and determine replication status more quickly and easily by using these endpoints.

 The typical process for using the replication scheduler to manage and monitor replications is as follows: